 - Current W-9

-VendorProof Engage will perform regular checks for OIG Exclusions, Medicare Fraud, IRS issues, and other risk-related issues, including Medicare Advantage Compliance Program requirements.
+VendorProof will perform regular checks for OIG Exclusions, Medicare Fraud, IRS issues, and other risk-related issues, including Medicare Advantage Compliance Program requirements.

 The VendorProof Marketplace

 All vendors are expected to complete the enrollment process and pay the annual fee to ProviderTrust, unless an exception has been granted.
-Payments can be submitted via credit card or ACH on the VendorProof Engage portal.
-If you need to submit payment by check, complete the invoice request form on the VendorProof Engage payment page.
+Payments can be submitted via credit card or ACH on the VendorProof portal.
+If you need to submit payment by check, complete the invoice request form on the VendorProof payment page.

 An OIG exclusion refers to an individual or business that has been flagged as a risk to federal healthcare programs and their beneficiaries: healthcare service providers.